 - “Brooklyn Oral History Project,” this is a web-based archive of oral histories regarding urban renewal and Charlotte’s former Brooklyn (Second Ward) neighborhood.
 The webpage also includes a brief history, timeline, and bibliography.

-Southern Africa; Science, Technology and Medicine; Cultural Studies; Gender Studies; Public History; and Globalization
+Southern Africa; Science, Technology and Medicine; Indigenous Knowledges; Public History; Food and Agriculture; and Globalization.

 - HIST 2600 Comparative Slaveries in African History